courseportal/coursePortal/docs/source/notes/log_nick.rst

         -   Lecture Notes
         -   Examples

         Lecture Notes and Examples are limited to ``.pdf`` files right now.
+The ``ALLOWED_FILE_EXTENSIONS`` setting in ``settings.py`` sets the allowed file extensions.
+We should probably do more type checking than just this because people can lie.

     *   I have been adding documentation as I go to various functions and classes.
     *   Added the ability for the owner of a user submitted object and all staff/superusers to edit/delete that object where they are listed.
 This works for: